Dhanshree154/Git-project/README.md

 # Git-project
-This is my just for practice
+This is just for practice